Foxglove

 Prepare a values file

 Create a values.yaml file to configure the installation.
-You'll need a site token and the name of your lake bucket.
+You'll need to include a storageProvider (aws, azure, google_cloud, or s3_compatible) and the names of your lake and inbox buckets:

 globals: